British Government has ‘dragged its feet for too long’ on legacy issues – Martin

 “We are all agreed in this house, we’re against legacy proposals and against the idea of an amnesty.
 There needs to be clarity and transparency to what happened.”

-Mr Coveney met with a cross-community group of victims, including John Teggart – whose father was killed by soldiers in Ballymurphy, Raymond McCord – whose son was killed by loyalists, and Eugene Reavey – whose three brothers were shot dead by a loyalist paramilitary gang, on Wednesday.
+On Wednesday, Mr Coveney met with a cross-community group of victims, including John Teggart – whose father was killed by soldiers in Ballymurphy, Raymond McCord – whose son was killed by loyalists, Eugene Reavey – whose three brothers were shot dead by a loyalist paramilitary gang, and Paula Rainey, who’s father Joseph, a Catholic RUC sergeant, was shot dead in an attack believed to have been carried out by loyalists.

-Ahead of the meeting, Mr McCord, from Truth and Justice Movement, said they were seeking support from the Irish government.
+Speaking after the meeting, Mr McCord told the PA news agency: “Simon Coveney stated quite clearly that himself and the Irish Government supports us, our cross-community group, in officially rejecting the British amnesty proposals.

-“The agenda is the British government’s shameful amnesty proposals,” Mr McCord said.
+“They’ll be in further talks with the British Government.
+They have made it clear to them that they are not workable.”

 In July last year, the UK Government published a command paper outlining its intention to prohibit future prosecutions of military veterans and ex-paramilitaries for Troubles incidents pre-dating April 1998.